The Darebin Seed Library is coming soon!

 How it works:

-- Seed saving resources and workshops will be provided to help teach you the skills you need to save seeds.
-We ran our first free online Seed Saving workshop on Saturday 29 August, with local gardening legend Kat Lavers.
+Seed saving resources and workshops will be provided to help teach you the skills you need to save seeds.
+We ran our first free online Seed Saving workshop on Saturday 29 August, presented by local seed saving expert, Kat Lavers.
 If you missed the workshop, you can watch the recording here.

-If you would like to become a Seed Saver Champion and share stories of your special variety heirloom seeds, please get in touch by emailing email@example.com.
+Seed Saver Champions – we want to hear from you!
+If you would like to share stories of your special variety heirloom seeds, please get in touch by emailing email@example.com.